Swedish East India Company: Royal charter

 The issuing of shares was such that early subscribers subscribed for each voyage and had the option of withdrawing their capital after its completion, in a traditional form of corporate trading partnerships; in 1753, this having been found inconvenient, it was determined that capital should be considered invested in the company as a whole, on the model of other East India companies.
 A partner desiring to withdraw his funds was responsible for finding another willing to substitute capital of his own.

-The reasons for secrecy on finances and shareholders were both internal and external: British citizens were forbidden to engage in trade in Asia on behalf of the Swedish East India Company and within Sweden suspicions ran high against foreigners, as they were thought to threaten the Swedish profits in the region.
+The reasons for secrecy on finances and shareholders were both internal and external: British subjects were forbidden to engage in trade in Asia on behalf of the Swedish East India Company and within Sweden suspicions ran high against foreigners, as they were thought to threaten the Swedish profits in the region.
 Jealousy from merchants not in the company also played a part.
 Thus, the books were burned after they had been closed and revised, effectively concealing the company's dealings from contemporaries and historians.

 The letter of privilege was translated into French and Latin and distributed to the major powers.
 Their reaction was reluctant and they made clear that they considered the new company a most unwelcome competitor.
 The Swedish ambassador to Britain did not dare to present the letter to the British government.
 Pledges of assistance at their bases if needed were not answered.
 France and the Netherlands declared that they saw Sweden as a competitor and they would not contribute to or assist in such a venture.